How to find a realtor

 Most homebuyers look at dozens of houses before finding the perfect one, but they tend to be less picky when it comes to choosing a real estate agent.
 In fact, 7 out of 10 homebuyers don’t even interview their agent before deciding to work with them.
 This is a massive missed opportunity.
 Agents play a pivotal role in helping buyers find homes that fit their needs and getting a leg up in competitive markets.
-Not only do agents provide tremendous value and insight during the shopping process, they can also offer guidance and represent your interests when you’re ready to make a bid.
+Not only do agents provide tremendous value and insight during the shopping process, real estate agents can also offer guidance and represent your interests when you’re ready to make a bid.
 Working with the right real estate agent can make the difference between landing your dream home in a few weeks or losing out on bid after bid—why wouldn’t you shop around to find the right one?

-What do real estate agents and Realtors do?
+What does a real estate agent do?

 In the most basic terms, real estate agents and Realtors are licensed professionals who facilitate the buying and selling of homes.
 The key difference between the two is that a Realtor is a real estate agent who is an active paying member of the National Association of Realtors (NAR) and has passed an additional course on the NAR code of ethics.
-In practice, however, all real estate agents are held to the NAR code of ethics and the two titles can be used interchangeably.
+In practice, all real estate agents are held to the NAR code of ethics and the two titles can be used interchangeably.

 But finding agents who are both good at their job and easy to work with isn’t always simple.
 There’s some truth to the industry saying that 20% of the agents do 80% of the business.
 In other words, you may need to connect with a couple of real estate agents or Realtors before picking “the one”.
 Here are some guidelines for how to decide which agent is a good fit for you.

 Buying a house is an extremely important purchase, but it’s not a very frequent one.
 Because of this, homebuyers need to enlist the guidance and expertise of different industry experts along the way.
 Real estate agents are accustomed to navigating competitive markets and they can help your offer rise to the top, but only if you’re working with someone who knows what they’re doing.
 Ergo, you need to look for an agent with a proven track record of success.

-You should be upfront with your real estate agent about your budget.
+You should be upfront with your real estate agent about your homebuying budget.
 Going into the shopping process with a pre-approval letter will help clarify which houses are realistically in your price range.
 Your agent can also point out crucial property details during walkthroughs that could impact affordability, such as potential costly repairs, high property taxes, or HOA fees.
 Realtors and real estate agents can help you stay focused during your home search; when it comes down to deciding if a house is really right for you, agents know which questions to ask.

-Find a Realtor that fits your needs
+Find a real estate agent that fits your needs